 Tips & Other Information:

-Fishing in and around the Deckers is currently fair at the moment with the recent reduction in water levels.
-Chessman Reservoir is extremely low (58,000 acre feet) so look for low flows for the remainder of the year.
-Denver Water is gonna leave the Roberts Tunnel on this winter (so that means lower flows on the South Fork), so look for flows to range between 50-100 cfs for most of the autumn and winter season.
-Anglers can expect to see reliable hatches of midges, Tricos, and blue winged olives right now.
-Dry and dropper rigs are productive in the skinny water where the trout become suspicious of standard indicator rigs.
-Crowds have been heavy as of late…
+Fishing in and around the Deckers is currently fair with the recent flow drop.
+Flows are a bit higher than Cheesman Canyon, due to the tributaries adding some additional water.
+Cheesman Reservoir is extremely low (58,000 acre feet) so look for low flows for the remainder of the year.
+Denver Water is leaving on the Roberts Tunnel this winter (so that means lower flows on the South Fork), so look for flows to range between 50-100 cfs for most of the autumn and winter season.
+Anglers can expect to see reliable hatches of midges and tiny blue winged olives right now.
+The water is extremely low and fishing is difficult with all the aquatic vegetation.